Nico2046/Kerr-newman-black-hole/README.md

 # Calculation of curvature invariants for black hole spacetimes

-The aim is to calculate curvature invariants associate to black hole metrics.
-We start by the Kerr-Newman one, which is the most general solution of Einstein's equation describing stationary black holes.
-First we verify that Kerr-Newman metric is a solution of Einstein equation in presence of electromagnetic field.
-Then we calculate the curvature invariants associated to the Riemann, Weyl and Ricci tensor of the metric.
-Then we plot the Kretschmann scalar, one of the local invariants of the Riemann tensor.
-And finally we deduce the curvature invariants of the Kerr, Reissner-Nordström and Schwarzschild metric taking the appropriate Kerr-Newman spacetime limits.
+  The goal of the project is to calculate the curvature invariants associated with metrics describing black holes, solutions to the Einstein equations.
+To achieve this, we start with the Kerr-Newman metric, which represents the most general solution describing a four-dimensional, stationary, axisymmetric, and asymptotically flat spacetime in the presence of an electromagnetic field.

-The metrics are written in Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
+  We begin by verifying that the Kerr-Newman metric is indeed a solution to the Einstein equations.
+Subsequently, in a separate script, we compute the curvature invariants associated with the Riemann, Weyl, and Ricci tensors for this metric.
+Finally, we will deduce the curvature invariants associated with the Kerr, Reissner-Nordström, and Schwarzschild metrics by taking appropriate limits of the Kerr-Newman spacetime.

+The coordinate system utilized throughout the project is the Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
 The metric signature used is $(+ - - -)$.

-We set:
+We are working within a natural unit system such that:
 - $G = 1$
 - $c = 1$
 - $4\pi\epsilon_0 = 1$